 So how is this concept relevant to affiliate marketing?

-Well if you go into a market saturated that is ultra-competitive in the GEOS and verticals you go after, then you're really setting yourself up for a tough ride.
+If you go into a market saturated that is ultra-competitive in the GEOs and verticals you go after, then you're setting yourself up for a challenging ride.

-But that's not where I started, I started with Mobile Traffic on an app installation.
+But that's not where I started.
+I started with Mobile Traffic on app installations.

-Don't get me wrong.
-In the game of poker, you play probabilities and every once in awhile you get that card on a lower probability and win a hand.
+Don't get me wrong, in the game of poker, you play probabilities, and every once in awhile, you get that card on a lower likelihood and win.

-But over the long run that's not a winning strategy.
+But in the long run, that's not a winning strategy.